Cookies on this website

 SCGC, a wholly-owned subsidiary of the Siam Cement Public Company Limited (SCG) located in Thailand, is one of the largest integrated chemical companies in Asia and a key industry leader.
 As such, it strives to become a “Chemicals Business for Sustainability”, responsibly addressing the impact of its business on the environment and society while adhering to a commitment of transparent and fair governance of its operations.

-SCGC recognises the importance of the circular economy as one of the keys to delivering on its ESG commitments, with the concept having been introduced to its business operations to increase global competitiveness and long-term sustainable growth
+SCGC recognises the importance of the circular economy as one of the keys to delivering on its ESG targets, with the concept having been introduced to its business operations to increase global competitiveness and long-term sustainable growth

 3. Support Scheme